cbaeza/BkpMyPictures/README.md

         usage: BkpMyPictures
-         -f,--from <arg>     Path origin where are locate the pictures -h,--height <arg>   Expected height of th picture.
-Default are 2000 pixels
+         -f,--from <arg>     Path origin where are locate the pictures -h,--height <arg>   Expected height of the picture.
+Default value is 2000 pixels
          -t,--type <arg>     Type of picture to find.
-Default is JPG -to,--to <arg>      Path which you want to copy the pictures -w,--width <arg>    Expected width of th picture.
-Default are 2000 pixels
+Default value is JPG -to,--to <arg>      Path which you want to copy the pictures -w,--width <arg>    Expected width of the picture.
+Default value is 2000 pixels

-         Example: copy all file located under you home Picture dir to the target dir BKP
+         Example: copy all file located under you home Picture/test dir to the target dir BKP

         $ java -jar target/BkpMyPictures-1.0-SNAPSHOT-jar-with-dependencies.jar -f Pictures/test -to BKP -t JPG